TheNeikos/TheNeikos.github.io/_posts/2015-10-21-Continuous_integration_with_Github_Drone_and_Rust.md

 ### Forcing checks before merge

-Navigate to your repository and click on settings on the bottom left, then go to the branches tab and protect the `master` branch.
+Navigate to your github repository and click on settings on the bottom left, then go to the branches tab and 'protect' the `master` branch.

 Then you can re-affirm that you want to protect the branch and require status checks before merging.
-I like to include administrators because they can write code that is just as bad :) as the average person.
+I like to include administrators as they can write code that is just as bad as the average person :) .

 Don't forget to check Drone at the bottom to make it **required**.